joshcanhelp/josh-to-11/content/md/post/111-do-it-and-then-do-it-better-an-iterative-mindset.md

 ---
 title: "Do it, then do it better: an iterative mindset"
 layout: post
-excerpt: ""
+excerpt: "Though I haven’t eliminated repetition from my professional life entirely, I’m aware of something very different at work.
+Creating websites from scratch can be tedious but it has taught me something critical about iteration."
 date: 2009-10-27 02:40:30
 modified: 2016-10-20 16:44:17
 permalink: do-it-and-then-do-it-better-an-iterative-mindset/index.html
-tags: ["Iteration", "Make Mistakes", "Design", "Personal Development", "Web Strategy"]
+tags: ["Iteration", "Design", "Personal Development", "Web Strategy"]
-featured_img:
+featured_img: /_images/2009/10/iteration_cycle.png
 wpid: 1173
 ---